zoogies/TextToGcode/README.md

 - Return: returns a string of gcode commands
 - File: generates an `output.gcode` file in the same directory
-- visualize: returns a raw list of tuples (this method is likely to be removed)
+- visualize: returns a raw list of tuples (if you want to plot them using matplotlib to visualize your path)

 **Feedrate**: integer used to specify the feed rate for the gcode operations